 Putin meets Le Pen, denies French election interference

-Le Pen has made multip... .
-French far-right presidential candidate Marine Le Pen, left, escorted by Russian lawmaker Leonid Slutsky, right, arrives to meet with Vyacheslav Volodin in the Lower House of the Russian Parliament in Moscow, Russia, Friday, March 24, 2017.... .
+French far-right presidential candidate Marine Le Pen, left, chats with Vyacheslav Volodin in the Lower House of the Russian Parliament in Moscow, Russia, Friday, March 24, 2017.

 Comments